 To keep them from spreading out too much, prune or trim along edges.
 You can also cut young stems back entirely after the blooming during the first two or three years after planting.
 This will ensure the plant grows back more densely, providing a lush, full carpet.
 For specimens growing in nooks and crannies along walls, simply cut out any portion that has died or dried off.

-In summer, aubrieta sometimes tend to dry out, nothing to worry about!
+In summer, aubrieta sometimes tends to dry out, nothing to worry about!
 Remove parts that dry out after the blooming and cover the bunch with a bit of light soil mix.

 When the plant starts growing sparse, it’s a sign that the plant is growing old.
 That’s when dividing the bunch is most appropriate.
 Operate after the blooming, pulling the plant out completely.
 Thread out the younger, densest clumps about 2 inches (5 cm) across and replant them immediately at a distance of about 8 inches (20 cm).